RDF-tensor/jena-datatensor/docs/index.md

 ## Abstract

+This specification defines an approach to represent data tensors (multi-dimensional arrays) as literals in RDF.
-This specification introduces two new RDF datatypes—`dt:NumericDataTensor` and `dt:BooleanDataTensor`—to represent multi-dimensional arrays (tensors) within RDF and extension of the SPARQL language.
+It introduces two new RDF datatypes—`dt:NumericDataTensor` and `dt:BooleanDataTensor` and extension of the SPARQL language.
 This extension includes 36 functions and 6 aggregates, enabling the efficient processing of tensor data within RDF frameworks.

 ## Status of This Document